Margaret Zhang used to go by Mar-gar-gar. She is a three-time Foyle Young Poet and

-and has attended writing workshops at the Iowa Young Writers' Studio and the
+she has attended writing workshops at the Iowa Young Writers' Studio as well as the

 Kenyon Review Young Writers Workshop, among others.
 Read her work in DIALOGIST,

-journals.
-Next year, she plans to attend the University of Pennsylvania (U.S.A.), where
+other journals.
+Next year, she plans to attend the University of Pennsylvania (USA),

 Nightfall: my airborne limbs unravel

 from their spools and fuse into a square